Programs : Brochure

 A sense of community pride is created from the University as Auburn citizens and local alumni proudly identify themselves as being from Auburn.
 As a member of one of the nation’s top collegiate athletic conferences (SEC), the University hosts major sporting events year-round.
 These events generate a tremendous amount of excitement and entertainment for area residents.

 Downtown Auburn is lively with thriving retail that includes unique shops, fine and casual dining, quaint coffee shops, bookstores, banks, and hot night spots.
 Toomer’s Corner, an Auburn tradition since the late 1800’s, is the focal point of downtown.
 Located at the intersection of College Street and Magnolia Avenue, Toomer’s is known as the gateway from the Auburn community to Auburn University.

 The Auburn Abroad Office coordinates a variety of activities for incoming exchange students to help them become acquainted with the University, the city, and American culture.
-While these activities may vary semester to semester, they have in the past included a Welcome Lunch at Ariccia Italian Restaurant and an International Student Game Night sponsored by the study abroad alumni student organization called Global Tiger Peer Advisory.
+While these activities may vary semester to semester, they have in the past included an American themed Welcome Lunch and an International Student Game Night sponsored by the study abroad alumni student organization called Global Tiger Peer Advisory.